tink-crypto/tink/README.md

 supported by these libraries.

 **Languages and Platforms** Tink for Java is field tested and ready for production.
-C++ is in active development and support for Go, Python, Javascript is in planning.
+C++ is in active development and we're planning support for Go, Python, Javascript.
 Tink supports Android, Linux (Google Cloud Engine or Amazon EC2), Google App Engine. iOS support is in active development.